KeigoAlexTanaka/rails-layouts-views-lesson/readme.md

 In this lesson we will cover the details of rendering views and best practices for keeping the views DRY.

-With Sinatra, we've seen that if there is a file called `layout.erb`, this file will be used as the app layout by default.

-If this file `layout.erb` contains a yield statement `<%= yield %>`, then the template rendered for the current route will be "injected" where the yield statement is in the layout.
-Combined, the templates and layouts will be sent back to the client.

-This logic is pretty much the same with Ruby on Rails.
-When the app is created, Rails will automatically add a layout `application.html.erb` in `app/views/layouts/application.html.erb`.
+When an app is created, Rails automatically adds a layout `application.html.erb` in `app/views/layouts/application.html.erb`.
 This layout already contains a yield statement and all the links to css and js files in the head part of the html document.

 ## Using views with Rails - Demo (20 mins)